 1) Tooth sensitivity related to food

-Tooth sensitivity after eating hot or cold foods is a sign that you have a cavity.
-This is because when your tooth enamel starts to wear away, it can affect the dentin, which is the hard tissue layer underneath the tooth enamel.
-Dentin contains many small microscopic hollow tubes.
-When there is not enough enamel to protect the dentin, hot, cold, sticky or acidic foods can stimulate the cells and nerves inside your tooth.
-This is what creates the sensitivity you feel in your teeth.
+Sensitivity to hot and coldTooth sensitivity after eating hot or cold foods is a sign that you may have a cavity.
+Indeed, when your tooth enamel begins to wear down, it can affect the dentin, which is the hard tissue layer beneath the enamel.
+Dentin contains many tiny microscopic hollow tubes.
+When there isn’t enough enamel to protect the dentin, hot, cold, sticky, or acidic foods can stimulate the cells and nerves inside your tooth.
+This causes the sensitivity you feel in your teeth.

 Persistent sensitivity to sweets